 - you (preferably) select courses that align with your experiences and qualifications

 - you meet all enrolment entry requirements, excluding English language requirements.
 If necessary, you will be offered up to one year pre departure English language training.
 NB: you must obtain an IELTS of 6.5 with no sub-band less than 6.0 irrespective of any lesser English language requirements of your chosen university.
 The course is no longer than 2 years (if it is a Masters course) or no longer than 4 years (if it is a PhD).

 A: No this is not possible.
 All Master programs must be by course work only.

 A: No. You do not have to be in full-time employment at the time of submission of your application but any gaps in your employment history should be fully explained in your CV.

-A: Applicants must have a current IELTS equivalent overall score of 6.5 with no sub-band less than 6. the purposes of the application IELTS results are considered valid only if taken since 30/04/2016.
+A: Applicants must have a current IELTS equivalent overall score of 6.5 with no sub-band less than 6.0.
+For the purposes of the application for Intake 2019, IELTS results are considered valid only if taken since 30/04/2017.

 PhD applicants must provide an Unconditional Letter of Offer from the intended university or must provide a letter from a potential supervisor in Australia stating their in-principle support for the research proposal and demonstrating a period of significant correspondence between the applicant and the supervisor.
 PhD scholarships are offered in exceptional cases only.